Do you suffer from one of the following conditions?

 Your information, what you need to know

-This practice collects and holds data for the purpose of providing healthcare services to our patients and running our organisation which includes monitoring the quality of care that we provide.
-In carrying out this role we may collect information about you which helps us respond to your queries, provide you with the most appropriate care, or arrange specialist services on your behalf.
-We may keep your information in written form and/or in digital/electronic form.
+We collect and hold data for the purpose of providing healthcare services to our patients and running our organisation which includes monitoring the quality of care that we provide.
+In carrying out this role we will collect information about you which helps us respond to your queries or secure specialist services.
+We will keep your information in written form and/or in digital form.
 The records will include basic details about you, such as your name and address.
-They may also contain sensitive information about your health such as outcomes of assessments.
-All information about you is treated confidentially and only shared on a ‘need to know’ basis.
+They will also contain more sensitive information about your health and also information such as outcomes of needs assessments.

 Details we collect about you

-The health care professionals, who provide you with care, maintain records about your health and any treatment or medicines and care you have received previously from providers of health services, such as Buckinghamshire Healthcare NHS Trust or Frimley Health NHS Foundation Trust, your GP surgery or the Minor Injuries and Illness Unit.
+The health care professionals who provide you with care, maintain records about your health and any treatment or care you have received previously (e.g. from Hospitals, GP Surgeries, A&E, etc.).
+These records help to provide you with the best possible healthcare.

-Information that your GP Practice holds about you could include the following:
+Records which this GP Practice will hold about you will include the following:

 - Details about your treatment and care

 - Results of investigations, such as laboratory tests, x-rays, etc.

 - Relevant information from other health professionals, relatives or those who care for you

 How we keep your information confidential and safe